Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 This should be used sparingly: any method which is needed by two or more Casks should instead be rolled into the core.
 Care must also be taken that such methods be very efficient.

+Variables and methods should not be defined outside the `Utils` namespace, as they may collide with Homebrew-cask internals.

 ## Revisions to the Cask DSL